-Uber Exec Accused Of Ignoring Complaints: "I Take All Concerns Raised To Me Extremely Seriously"
+Top Uber Engineer, Under Pressure, Tells Staff "I Take All Concerns Raised To Me Extremely Seriously"

-Uber's chief technology officer, whom an ex-employee publicly accused of ignoring her complaints, told his team on Sunday night in an email obtained by BuzzFeed News, "I take all concerns raised to me extremely seriously."
+Uber's chief technology officer, whom an ex-employee publicly accused of ignoring her complaints about workplace sexism, told his team on Sunday night in an email obtained by BuzzFeed News, "I take all concerns raised to me extremely seriously."

 After ex-Uber engineer Susan Fowler published a blog post in February alleging a culture of systemic sexual harassment and discrimination at Uber, the company launched two internal investigations.
 One, led by former attorney general Eric Holder, investigated the company's workplace environment, and the other was focused on Fowler's claims and led by the law firm Perkins Coie.
 Though Fowler does not name Uber CTO Thuan Pham directly in her blog, she wrote that she reported her concerns to Uber's CTO but that he didn't act on her complaints.